usamayousuf13/kw-employees-portal/README.md

 # kw-employees-portal

-An employees portal app that fetches employees from random api.
-Uses ReactJS with typescript and tailwind css with UI toolkit of material-tailwind
+An employees portal that fetches employees from random api.
+Uses ReactJS with typescript and tailwind css using UI toolkit material-tailwind

 I have used [Create React App](https://github.com/facebook/create-react-app). to bootstrap this project